SimplyRamin/Insta_like_prediction_310ai_competition/README.md

 This project was brought to life with the following technologies and tools:

 - ![Static Badge](https://img.shields.io/badge/Python-%23fafafa?style=flat&logo=python&logoColor=%231572B6)
-: The primary programming language for this project, used for data analysis, machine learning, and bot development.
+: The primary programming language for this project is used for data analysis, machine learning, and bot development.

 - ![Static Badge](https://img.shields.io/badge/Jupyter_Notebooks-%23fafafa?style=flat&logo=Jupyter&logoColor=%231572B6)
 : Jupyter notebooks were employed for data exploration, analysis, and documentation.
 They provide an interactive and visual environment for code execution.